vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/06/066/07_aneno_vo.md

 Without halt, without reins as it crosses the dusky realm, it travels
 through the two world-halves along its paths, heading toward
 its goal.
+꣡</details>

+<details><summary>+Jamison Brereton Notes</summary>

+Both Geldner and Renou take pathyā̀as the obj. of sā́dhan (e.g., “… die rechten Wege nehmend”), but since the former is regularly used, with or without ánu, to express extent of space and since the latter can be used absolutely, I prefer my rendering.
 </details>

 <details><summary>+Griffith</summary>